-- a) Dwellings shall be of a scale, massing, density, building line and layout compatible with the character, size and form of the particular part of the settlement within which they are located and not adversely affect the amenity of adjacent properties. - b) Development shall not result in the loss of important features such as trees, hedgerows, or significant frontage gaps or green spaces that contribute to the unique character of the village. - c) Development shall not adversely affect heritage assets within the village, including their settings. - d) There should be safe access for vehicles, and parking arrangements should not detract from the street scene but be an integral part of the overall design. - e) Provision should be made for storm water drainage on site and should not lead to or increase flooding of other properties and the highway. - f) Special attention shall be given to ensuring foul/waste water drainage does not cause pollution, affect the amenity of other land or properties, or the integrity of any important wildlife habitats. - Woonton is a small hamlet with no facilities or services.
-It had not previously been a 8.4 location for housing development and was considered open countryside and has never previously had a settlement boundary defined for it.
+- a) Dwellings shall be of a scale, massing, density, building line and layout compatible with the character, size and form of the particular part of the settlement within which they are located and not adversely affect the amenity of adjacent properties. - b) Development shall not result in the loss of important features such as trees, hedgerows, or significant frontage gaps or green spaces that contribute to the unique character of the settlement. - c) Development shall not adversely affect heritage assets within the settlement, including their settings. - d) There should be safe access for vehicles, and parking arrangements should not detract from the street scene but be an integral part of the overall design. - e) Provision should be made for storm water drainage on site and should not lead to or increase flooding of other properties and the highway. - f) Special attention shall be given to ensuring foul/waste water drainage does not cause pollution, affect the amenity of other land or properties, or the integrity of any important wildlife habitats. - 8.6 Woonton is a small hamlet with no facilities or services.
+It had not previously been a location for housing development and was considered open countryside and has never previously had a settlement boundary defined for it.
 Although its inclusion within Herefordshire Local Plan Core Strategy policy RA2, table 4.15 indicates that it might now accommodate new housing development, the policies requirements are such that it should be proportionate growth, and must respect its form, layout, character and setting.
 However, there have been a number of recent planning permissions granted that will provide 9 new dwellings in locations that pay no regard to proportionality or the design requirements.
 A redevelopment opportunity advanced through the NDP 'Call for Sites' has arisen that would create environmental benefits, including enhancing the setting of Pool Common.
 Only limited infill opportunities exist within this boundary given the design requirements for the hamlet which has a form based upon relatively low density individually designed properties associated with a number of historic farmsteads and individual cottages of varying scale and juxtaposition.
-The settlement boundary reflects the current built up area of the hamlet; the need to retain its character, scale, form, - https://www.herefordshire.gov.uk/directory\record/2090/local\housing\market\assessment\2013 Almeley Parish Neighbourhood Development Plan 2011-2031 Consultation Draft Plan - November 2017 layout and setting; the areas granted planning permission and redevelopment opportunity; and these meet the current requirement to provide for the social wellbeing of the settlement.
+The settlement boundary reflects the current built up area of the hamlet; the need to retain its character, scale, form, layout and setting; the areas granted planning permission and redevelopment opportunity; and these meet the current requirement to provide for the social wellbeing of the settlement.
 Developers will be required to pay particular attention to ensuring foul/waste water drainage can be accommodated satisfactorily, given the presence of a high water table and poor soil porosity.
-Unless Best Available Technology can be shown to be capable of accommodating development effluent to avoid causing pollution or adverse effects on amenity, then proposals will not be able to proceed.
+Unless Best Available Technology can be shown to be capable of accommodating development effluent to avoid causing pollution or adverse effects on amenity, then proposals will not be able

-Policy ALM13: Redevelopment of Land at Woonton Farm
+Policy ALM12: Redevelopment of Land at Woonton Farm

-Land amounting to some 0.55 hectares (1.35 acres) on the north side of Woonton Farm comprising a steel framed agricultural building and former brickyard and identified on Woonton Policies Map, may be redeveloped for housing provided, in addition to meeting criteria listed in policy ALM12, the design, materials, landscaping and boundary treatment can be shown not to adversely affect the setting of Pool Common that forms a village green in front of Pool House, but results in an enhancement to its setting.
+Land amounting to some 0.55 hectares (1.35 acres) on the north side of Woonton Farm comprising a steel framed agricultural building and former brickyard and identified on Woonton Policies Map, is allocated for redevelopment for housing provided, in addition to meeting criteria listed in policy ALM11, the design, materials, landscaping and boundary treatment can be shown not to adversely affect the setting of Pool Common that forms a village green in front of Pool House, but results in an enhancement to its setting.